-She made him move from an affordable one bedroom to an overpriced three bedrooms.
+She made him move from an affordable one-bedroom to an overpriced three-bedroom.
 She keeps introducing him to people he has no interest in.
 She dangles her sex as if it were a rare and precious gem; as if it were the last he’d ever be allowed to have.
-Worst of all, she transformed him into a responsible adult and he’s had more than enough.
+Worst of all, she transformed him into a responsible adult, and he’s had more than enough.

 It only takes a second for his life to tumble over.
 That they’re in a public setting doesn’t matter to him, it could even be where his sudden courage stems from.
 He hits Lucy with words, accusations, justifications, and excuses.
 Then comes the final blow, the one that says it all without saying a single thing.